Shyber05/Minesweeper/README.md

 _Test Buttons #1-3:_ Clicking on these loads a file with a specific board layout.
 Mainly used in testing to make sure certain board configs acted appropriate.

 ---

+### Build instructions

+I used [CMake](https://cmake.org/) for the build process so the steps to create the executable are as follows Start in the base directory

+    cd build
+    cmake ..
+    make
+    cd ..
+    ./minesweeper

+This puts all the Cmake build files in the _build_ directory and the executable in the base directory.